SeanNaren/deepspeech.pytorch/README.md

 ```
 python noise_inject.py --input-path /path/to/input.wav --noise-path /path/to/noise.wav --output-path /path/to/input_injected.wav --noise-level 0.5 # higher levels means more noise
 ```

+#### Tempo/Gain Perturbation

+Applies small changes to the tempo and gain when loading audio to increase robustness.
+To use, use the `--speed-volume-perturb` flag when training.

 ### Checkpoints